-4.9.1 SCOPING
+4.10.1.
+SCOPING

-FERC, in accordance with the ILP Regulations of 18 CFR §5.8, is responsible for scoping the environmental analysis that will be undertaken in evaluating the Application for New License.
+FERC, in accordance with its obligations under the National Environmental Policy Act and the ILP Regulations of 18 CFR §5.8, is responsible for scoping the environmental analysis that is being undertaken in evaluating the Application for New License.
 Scoping is the process used to identify issues, concerns, and opportunities for enhancement or mitigation associated with a Proposed Action.

-Scoping Document 1 (SD1) was released June 27, 2019, within 60 days of SCE's filing of its Notice of Intent (NOI) and Pre-Application Document (PAD).
+Scoping Document 1 (SD1) was released June 27, 2019, within 60 days of SCE's filing of the NOI and Pre-Application Document (PAD).
 Two scoping meetings were held for the Bishop Creek Project in response to SD1 on July 30 and July 31, 2019.